 - SAC CP reports UFO southeast of Lewistown, orange white disc object.
 24th NORAD Region surveillance checking area.
 Surveillance unable to get height check.
 [Note the reference to the UFO having a "disc" or saucer shape.
 Two more log entries from November 9th confirm that UFOs continued to be reported by SAT teams positioned near various missile launch facilities.]

 Another dramatic UFO sighting only recently came to light when former USAF Security Policeman Joseph C. Pscolka, Jr. agreed to be interviewed about his intriguing experience at Malmstrom’s Alpha-1 Launch Control Facility in the fall of 1986.
 During that event, ten UFOs cavorted in the sky, "like crazy fireflies", witnessed by numerous security personnel posted at five different LCFs comprising the 10th Strategic Missile Squadron.
 Pscolka and his colleagues were subsequently debriefed and ordered to sign national security non-disclosure statements.

 These cases are only the tip of the iceberg and I cover several more in my book UFOs and Nukes.
-I am asking anyone, whether ex-U.S. Air Force or civilian, to contact me at [ ufohastings AT aol DOT com ] with their knowledge of UFO activity at Malmstrom’s nuclear missile sites—or at those operated by any other U.S. Air Force base—regardless of the time-frame.
+I am asking anyone, whether ex-U.S. Air Force or civilian, to contact me atwith their knowledge of UFO activity at Malmstrom’s nuclear missile sites—or at those operated by any other U.S. Air Force base—regardless of the time-frame.
 All responses, after being vetted, will be kept strictly confidential unless I am granted permission to publish them.